 Michigan, along with other high population states with poker players including Florida and Texas, has great promise as a legalized online poker market.
 Even the comparatively small Connecticut online poker market could be a nice addition.
-An interstate compact with shared liquidity could be in the works down the line.
+An interstate compact with shared player pools could be in the works down the line.
 That would make for an even better and secure industry with more growth potential.

 Will Michigan allow online casino games?

 Yes.
 See the full run down on our Michigan Online Casinos page.

 Why choose legal online poker sites?